 — opening disclaimer

-Mistress: A cruel dictator, usually busy either ruling her nation or finding new ways to torture her slaves.
+Mistress: A cruel dictator, with some very serious magical powers, usually busy either ruling her nation (which mostly consists of appeasing allies and receiving tributes from neighbors) or finding new ways to torture her slaves.
 When she's not doing either, she torments Ivan for giggles.

 Ivan: Mistress' sorcery apprentice and the ostensible protagonist.
 Not allowed to have sex (or even wank) under castle regulations.
 To make sure he doesn't get distracted from that rule, Mistress cursed him with walking, talking semen.
 As of 5/22/11, in a magicalsleep.

-Cumsprite: Ivan's walking, talking (or more accurately, running and yelling) semen, which runs to Mistress and tattles whenever released.
-Notably, a Cumsprite is conjured from his semen whenever he ejaculates, whether by masturbation or not.
+Cumsprite: Ivan's walking, talking (or more accurately, running and yelling) semen, which runs to Mistress and tattles whenever released, regardless of how it happened.

 Sandoval: The Ambassador of Xoan.
-Staying with Mistress as a political guest, he sexually harasses Ivan whenever he's bored.
+Staying with Mistress as a political guest (and apparently one she wants to please), he sexually harasses Ivan whenever he's bored.
 He also seems to be sexually attracted to food, especially desserts.

 Oglaf: A farm boy.
 The Chosen One, although chosen for what, we're not sure.

 Ponce de Leon & assistant: Two adventurers in search of the Fountain of Youth.
 They haven't been seen since the Fountain of Girl incident.